National Center for Theoretical Sciences, Physics: Programs

 NCTS operates a number of academic programs in order to engage researchers in creative scientific activities.
 Interdisciplinary interactions are encouraged.
 Programs include the NCTS Topic Programs whose purpose is to encourage collaboration and to foster the generation of new ideas and initiatives for breakthrough; Rapid Response Workshop whose purpose is to respond actively and quickly to any sudden development of the field which has a significant potential of impact; NCTS Distinguished Lecturer whose objective is to bring distinguished scholars to NCTS to give a lecture or lecture series on a specific topic of research or a topic of general interest.
 In addition, we have an active visitor program with both international and domestic scientists.

-NCTS scientists are also involved in advancing a number of Thematic Research, Interdisciplinary Research and Experimental Collaboration Group: these are focused research groups formed by a team of active home researchers with complementary expertise, with the primary goal of solving some of the outstanding problems of the subject, or to engage in rigorous interaction in order to foster collaboration across conventional boundaries and traditionally defined disciplines.
-These groups have been the breeding ground for a number of young brilliant PhD students and postdoctoral researchers who have gone on for a successful career in physics.
+NCTS scientists are also involved in advancing a number of Thematic Research, Interdisciplinary Research and Experimental Collaboration Group.
+These groups have been the breeding ground for a number of PhD students and postdoctoral researchers who have gone on for a successful career in physics.